nanhung/pksensi/README.md

 [![CRAN\_Download\_Badge](http://cranlogs.r-pkg.org/badges/pksensi)](https://cran.r-project.org/package=pksensi)
 [![Total Downloads](https://cranlogs.r-pkg.org/badges/grand-total/pksensi?color=orange)](https://CRAN.R-project.org/package=pksensi)

-**pksensi** implements the global sensitivity analysis workflow to investigate the parameter uncertainty and sensitivity in pharmacokinetic (PK) models, especially the physiologically based pharmacokinetic (PBPK) model with multivariate outputs.
+**pksensi** implements the global sensitivity analysis workflow to investigate the parameter uncertainty and sensitivity in physiologically based kinetic (PK) models, especially the physiologically based pharmacokinetic/toxicokinetic  model with multivariate outputs.
 The package also provides some functions to check the convergence and sensitivity of model parameters.

 Through **pksensi**, you can:
--	Run sensitivity analysis for pharmacokinetic models in R with script that were written in C or GNU MCSim.
+-	Run sensitivity analysis for PK models in R with script that were written in C or GNU MCSim.
--	Decision making.
-The output results and visualization tools can be used to easily determine which parameters have “non-influential” effects on the model output and can be fixed in model calibration.
+-	Decision support: The output results and visualization tools can be used to easily determine which parameters have "non-influential" effects on the model output and can be fixed in model calibration.

 ## Installation